swbengs/OpalProspect/design.md

 If you had multiple boxes in a VAO(yes it's actually stored in a VBO but we can bind just the VAO to use them) you can just do 36 * wanted_box as offset and 36 for the count.
 However, we can store any model in a VAO

-# Dwarf Fortress textures
+## Dwarf Fortress textures
 My current system is to copy the actual texture from DF.
 This is an 8x12 image.
 Then I draw by hand a similar one in 16x16 and color it the same.

 Once we have all of the different types we just need the color info.
 Writing a system to do this automatically will take too long so I do it by hand.

+All the tiles are an ASCII character so once you get the main ones drawn you just fill in the unique color for that material.
+3 types of soil ASCII, which might be shared with some stone tiles.

+A couple of different ore and gem ASCII art.